Check this web page regularly for new information to help New Brunswick workers and employers.

 Claims submitted for a COVID-19 virus infection contracted through a work-related exposure are adjudicated on a case-by-case basis.
 For a claim to be accepted, evidence must show that the infection arose out of and in the course of employment and the risk of contracting the disease through the employment is greater than the risk associated with contracting it through day-to-day living.
-Learn more about the application of benefits or how to complete a Form 67.
+Learn more about the application of benefits.

 See also: Policy 21-109 Conditions for Entitlement – Infectious Diseases

 The COVID-19 situation is changing quickly so it is important to stay up-to-date on information.
 For more on COVID-19, we recommend consulting the following web pages regularly:

 Public Health – New Brunswick – Infographic (prepared by the New Brunswick Chief Medical Officer of Health and updated as the situation continues to evolve)